Smana/smana.github.io/content/en/post/dagger-intro/index.md

 ...
 ```

-The above comments are important: The description will be displayed to the user, and we can make this parameter optional by setting a default version.
+The above comments are important: The description will be displayed to the user, and we can make this parameter optional and set a default version.
 ```console
 dagger call -m github.com/Smana/daggerverse/kubeconform@v0.0.4 validate --help Validate the Kubernetes manifests in the provided directory and optional source CRDs directories